e-savar/PasswordGenerator/README.md

 PasswordGeneratorGUI.java deals with the front end/user interaction.
-It uses Java Swing elements for the program PasswordGeneratorSettings.java deals with the back end/settings in order to deal with the parameters to generate a password PasswordGenerator.jar is a runnable executable file that funcitons as an application
+It uses Java Swing elements for the program PasswordGeneratorSettings.java deals with the back end/settings in order to deal with the parameters to generate a password PasswordGenerator.jar is a runnable executable file that functions as an application